 We can list Japanese trains 🚅 according to their velocity.
 Below are the most common, from the fastest to the slowest:

 - Limited Express (特急 tokkyû): An "under Shinkansen."
-Much slower but only stops at the biggest stations.
+Much slower but also only stops at the biggest stations.

 - Rapid (快速 kaisoku): Not as rapid as its name says, it stops at numerous stations.